How to Pay with Bitcoin

 Pay Using a Card

 If you’ve signed up with a service that offers a physical card attached to your BitCoin wallet, you can pay with your card.
 A card attached to your wallet allows you to pay the way you’ve always done with fiat digital currencies.
-From the time you signup with BlockCard, you can receive your physical card within 7-10 days to use anywhere VISA is accepted.
+From the time you signup with BlockCard, you can receive your physical card within 7-10 days to use anywhere major credit cards are accepted.

 What to Expect